-Within the field of study Wildlife Management, the main focus is put on the breeding, conservation and agricultural utility of indigenous species in the tropics.
-Behavioural studies and studies concerning the physiology and reproduction of domestic and wild animals also plays an important role in our teaching activities and the research.
+Both specializations are connected via the research into population genetics, usually of mammalian species, and of interspecies interactions, including wildlife and their domestic forms.
+Behavioural studies and studies concerning the physiology and reproduction of domestic and wild animals also play an important role in our teaching activities and research.